 The wildlife in Florida or in Cape Coral and the surrounding area is unique.
-In the area around Cape Coral are dolphins, endangered or threatened species as manatees (sea cows), tortoises, brown as well as white pelicans and a variety of other water birds such as roseate spoonbill and bald eagle - the national bird of the United States of America home.
-In Cape Coral , there is the largest deposit of Burrowing Owls (burrowing owl) in Florida - lovely creatures you barely find anywhere else.
-Please be awrae that the Florida burrowing owl is classified as State Threatened by the Florida Fish and Wildlife Conservation Commission.
-Burrowing owls, their eggs and young are also protected by the federal Migratory Bird Treaty Act.
+In the area around Cape Coral are dolphins, endangered or threatened species such as manatees (sea cows), tortoises, brown as well as white pelicans, and a variety of other water birds such as roseate spoonbill and bald eagle - the national bird of the United States of America home.
+In Cape Coral, there is the largest deposit of Burrowing Owls (burrowing owl) in Florida - lovely creatures you barely find anywhere else.
+Please be aware that the Florida burrowing owl is classified as State Threatened by the Florida Fish and Wildlife Conservation Commission.
+Burrowing owls, their eggs, and young are also protected by the federal Migratory Bird Treaty Act.

-Some of the wonderful animals you can see directly from our holiday home .
-It is not unusual that are visible on the dock of our cottages manatees, dolphins, tarpons and stingrays plus of course a variety of fish species.
-There a birth of a manatee in the canal has even been observed from the cottage Caribbean Iceland Supreme Deluxe.
+Some of the wonderful animals you can see directly from our holiday home.
+It is not unusual to be able to watch from our dock manatees, dolphins, tarpons, and stingrays plus of course a variety of fish species.
+Even a manatee giving birth to a little one in the canal has been observed from our dock.

-Who gets the idea after watching the following photos to look closer at these animals, we recommend to rent a boat and watch them close during a boat trip or you get a trip to the "Ding" Darling Natl.
+To those, who get the idea after watching the following photos to look closer at these animals, we recommend renting a boat and watching them close during a boat trip or you get a trip to the "Ding" Darling Natl.
 Wildlife Refuge on Sanibel Iceland still on a visit to the Corkscrew Swamp Sanctuary near Naples over.
 Please, do not forget to bring your binoculars!